 Sauce by The Langham

-Learn the tricks of the trade from top London chefs at Sauce, a new cookery school which has recently opened in five-star hotel The Langham.
+Learn the tricks of the trade from top London chefs at Sauce, a cookery school recently opened in five-star hotel The Langham.
 Classes range from making pastry to knife skills to premium cooking classes, taught by the likes of Michel Roux Jr and executive chef Chris King.
+This autumn, the school is launching new Forest to Fork cooking classes, focusing on wild food and game.
+The monthly courses will focus on preparing meats such as venison, duck, rabbit and woodpigeon, and how to enhance dishes with wild ingredients and seasonal vegetables.

 Sauce by The Langham, 1c Portland Place, Regent Street, London. langhamhotels.com